 \subsection{Generation of initial molecular geometries}

-The generation of the initial geometries followed a standardized multi-step procedure to ensure consistent and physically meaningful 3D structures for all molecules.
-For each component listed in the Dortmund Data Bank (DDB)\cite{DortmundDataBank2024}, the initial molecular structure was imported from a MOL file and converted to a canonical representation to remove inconsistencies in atom ordering and bonding information.
-Three-dimensional conformers were then generated by distance-geometry embedding, followed by an initial energy pre-screening using a generic molecular-mechanics force field.
+The generation of the initial geometries followed a standardized multistep procedure to ensure consistent and physically meaningful 3D structures for all molecules.
+For each component listed in the DDB \cite{DortmundDataBank2024}, the initial molecular structure was imported from a MOL file and converted to a canonical representation to remove inconsistencies in atom ordering and bonding information.
+Three-dimensional conformers were then generated by distance-geometry embedding, followed by an initial energy prescreening using a generic molecular-mechanics force field.
 From the resulting conformer ensemble, redundant or high-energy structures were discarded, leaving only low-energy, thermally accessible candidates.
-The lowest-energy conformer from this filtered set was re-optimized to yield the structure used for further optimization.
+The lowest-energy conformer from this filtered set was reoptimized to yield the structure used for further optimization.

 All operations were carried out with RDKit \cite{rdkit}, employing the ETKDG\cite{riniker2015better} embedding algorithm and the universal force field (UFF)\cite{rappe1992uff}.
 Up to 300 conformers were generated per molecule, and those differing by less than 1\,kcal\,mol$^{-1}$ in energy were removed to eliminate near-degenerate geometries.
 The procedure efficiently produced representative, low-energy gas-phase structures while avoiding unnecessary computational overhead in later semi-empirical optimizations.
 Implementation-level details, including function calls and script examples, are provided in the Supporting Information.